 1911: Russell meets Wittgenstein in person for the first time.
 He is elected President of the Aristotelian Society.
 Finally separates from his wife Alys after an estrangement which began in 1901 and begins an affair with Lady Ottoline Morrell.

 1914: He opposed the First World War on pacifist grounds and feared that a long military struggle could set European civilisation backwards.

 1916: He received a fine of £110 for his pacifist views and was later dismissed from his post at Trinity College after writing an anti-conscription leaflet.

 1918: Russell was sent to Brixton Prison for six months due to continuing anti-war protests particularly against the involvement of the U.S.A. in the war and in particular an article he had written in the journal “Tribunal”.

 1920: Travels to Russia with a British Government delegation to study Bolshevism and had a one hour conversation with Vladimir Lenin.
 Once and admirer of the Revolution he became appalled by the brutality and lack of liberty he found in the Soviet system.
 He later went on to take up a post lecturing in Peking University in China for one year.
 He became gravely ill with pneumonia whilst there and his “death” was reported in the Japanese press.

-1921: Gets divorced from Alys and Marries Dora Black.
+1921: He gets divorced from Alys and Marries Dora Black.
 Birth of his son John Conrad on 16 November.
 The Russell family settle in Chelsea, London.

 1922: Russell again defeated at an election for Parliament.
 Helped Wittgenstein through his various bouts of despair and encouraged him to publish the “Tractatus Logico-Philosophicus”.